-The roof is raised and the waiting list reduced and more activities and re engagement workshops , health and fitness courses and independence work is carried out on a daily basis.
+A new building and the waiting list reduced and more activities and re engagement workshops , health and fitness courses and independence work is carried out on a daily basis.

-noitclients progress through the system and leave to live as near as possible independent fulfilling lives, with the continued support of the staff for their families and carers.
+Clients progress through the system and leave to live as near as possible independent fulfilling lives, with the continued support of the staff for their families and carers.

 That post brain injury care catches up with medical advances in improving survivors lives and those of their families.

 That those are able to are re enabled back into the workplace